UW-APL-EIS/vernamfs/README.md

 like the file content.

 VernamFS isn't really a filesystem at all.
 It doesn't really deal in 'files' as we know them.
-Instead, a VernamFS is more a list of elements E where each E is a pair: a name string S which resembles a file path and some content (a byte sequence) C associated with S.
+Instead, a VernamFS is more a growing list of elements E where each E is a pair: a name string S which resembles a file path and some content C (a byte sequence) associated with S.
 Elements can be added, but never removed.
 Moreover, elements cannot be listed (an unlistable list!), so we cannot print any name S.  Nor can we read any C.  There are no owners, groups, permissions, creation times, etc.  S and C is all there is for any given 'file'.

-The filesystem is truly write-only:
+The filesystem is truly write-only.
+These read operation fail:

 ```
 remote$ ls mnt